 Fellowship, Pediatric Cardiac Critical Care Medicine, Children’s Hospital of Philadelphia

 Austin Adair, MD, is a board-certified pediatric cardiac critical care intensivist in the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin.
 He specializes in cardiac critical care.
 Additionally, Dr. Adair is an assistant professor in the Dell Medical School Department of Pediatrics.

-Dr. Adair earned his medical degree from Texas A&M Health Sciences Center College of Medicine and his bachelor’s in biochemistry from Baylor University.
+Dr. Adair earned his bachelor’s in biochemistry from Baylor University and his medical degree from Texas A&M Health Sciences Center College of Medicine.
 He completed both an internship and residency in pediatrics at Baylor College of Medicine as well as a fellowship in pediatric critical care medicine at Vanderbilt University Medical Center and a senior fellowship in pediatric cardiac critical care medicine at Children’s Hospital of Philadelphia.